Cost and Financial Aid

 Your college education will be one of the most enduring investments you will ever make.
 As you explore your higher education options, we're confident that when you consider affordability and availability of finanical aid, Mercyhurst will stand out among our peers.
 We commit considerable institutional resources to mitigate college expenses for our families, giving us one of the lowest net tuitions in the region.

-College education represents a significant investment in your future, and cost is an important factor to consider.
-Mercyhurst University prides itself on being one of the most affordable and accessible private universities in the tri-state region, and practically every incoming freshman receives financial aid in the form of scholarships, grants, work studies and other programs.
+College education represents a significant investment in your future and cost is an important factor to consider.
+Mercyhurst University prides itself on being one of the most affordable and accessible private universities in the tri-state region and practically every incoming freshman receives financial aid in the form of scholarships, grants, work studies and other programs.

-Mercyhurst University bills students on a “flat” basis for each semester enrolled; full-time students enrolled between 12 and 18 credit hours are billed at the flat semester rate (great for students interested in exploring a double major or a minor).
-Enrollment beyond 18 credits is billed at $987 per overload credit hour.
+Mercyhurst University bills students on a “flat” basis for each semester enrolled; full-time students enrolled between 12 and 18 credit hours are billed at the flat semester rate, allowing for a double major or a minor.
+Enrollment beyond 18 credits is billed at $1,150 per overload credit hour.
 Additional costs may be incurred for special programs, courses, labs, travel experiences, etc. Please refer to our Full Fee Schedule for more information.